Sir George Wombwell, 1st Baronet

 Sir George Wombwell, 1st Baronet (11 June 1734 – 2 November 1780) was Chairman of the Honourable East India Company and a Member of Parliament.

+Early life

-He was the son of Roger Wombwell of Glasgow, Scotland, a merchant.
+Wombwell was baptised 11 June 1734.
+He was the eldest son of Roger Wombwell of Barnsley, Yorkshire, a merchant, and Mary (née Chadwick) Wombwell.
+His father died at sea en route to Gibraltar in 1740.

+His maternal grandfather was Francis Chadwick and his paternal grandparents were John Wombwell, a merchant at Alicante, and Elizabeth (née Nottingham) Wombwell.

+Career

 He went into partnership with his uncle in the London company of George Wombwell, sen. and jun.
-He was elected a director of the British East India Company in 1766–69, 1775–77 and chairman in 1777–79.
+In the British East India Company he was connected with Lord Sandwich, and with his support was elected director from 1766 to 1769, again from 1775 to 17777 and chairman from 1777 to 1779.

 He was elected Member of Parliament (MP) for Huntingdon in 1774, sitting until 1780.
 He was created a baronet in 1778.

+Personal life

-He married Susanna, the daughter of Sir Thomas Rawlinson, Lord Mayor of London.
-They had a son, Sir George Wombwell, 2nd Baronet, and two daughters.
+On 4 June 1765, Wombwell married Susanna Rawlinson, the daughter of Sir Thomas Rawlinson, Lord Mayor of London.
+They had a son and two daughters including: